petabridge/TurboMqtt/docs/Performance.md

 ### Why the `10b` message size?

-We stuck with a relatively low message size because doing anything larger is mostly a matter of scaling `Socket` buffer sizes, and when we perform end-to-end benchmarking with real brokers like [EMQX](https://www.emqx.io/) larger message sizes create memory pressure + availability problems.
-However, you can run these yourselves at larger sizes.
+We stuck with a relatively low message size because doing anything larger is mostly a matter of scaling `Socket` buffer sizes, and when we perform end-to-end benchmarking with real brokers like [EMQX](https://www.emqx.io/) larger message sizes create memory pressure + availability problems for the broker itself.
+You can run these yourselves at larger sizes.

-In other words, big messages are largely I/O bound problem - the whole purpose of TurboMqtt is make sure your publishing / receive message processing rates aren't CPU bound.
+But the TL;DR; is: big messages are largely I/O bound problem - the whole purpose of TurboMqtt is make sure your publishing / receive message processing rates aren't CPU bound.
 Smaller message sizes make that easier to observe.

 ### Data with Real Brokers